jopasserat/puppet-xnat/README.rst

 *Notes*

 - An Nginx proxy is used to redirect requests from port 443 to 8080, which is tomcat's default port.
-- The puppet script also copies a .jinfo file to the java installation location.
-This is required for a correct java installation with the update-alternatives application.
 - The xnat database can be removed the following way (for testing):
  NOTE: ALL XNAT DATA WILL BE REMOVED!
 MAKE A BACKUP!
  - sudo -u postgres psql